Posterior auricular muscle

 The posterior auricular muscle is a muscle behind the auricle of the outer ear.
 It arises from the mastoid part of the temporal bone, and inserts into the lower part of the cranial surface of the auricle of the outer ear.
 It draws the auricle backwards, usually a very slight effect.

 Structure

 The posterior auricular muscle is found behind the auricle of the outer ear.
 It consists of two or three fleshy fasciculi.
 These arise from the mastoid part of the temporal bone by short aponeurotic fibers.
 They insert into the lower part of the cranial surface of the auricle of the outer ear.

 The posterior auricular muscle is supplied by branches of the posterior auricular artery, which continues deep to the muscle.
 It is drained by the posterior auricular vein that accompanies the artery.

 Nerve supply

 The posterior auricular muscle is supplied by the posterior auricular nerve, a branch of the facial nerve (VII).

 Function

 The posterior auricular nerve draws the auricle of the outer ear backwards.
 This effect is usually very slight, although some people can wiggle their ears due to a more significant muscle movement.
+Electromyographic signals in humans suggest the posterior auricular muscle may be part of an ancient system for monitoring sounds we can't see.